 Once you are both comfortable and your breast is supported, you are ready to help your baby latch.
 To help your baby latch-on correctly, use your nipple to stroke the baby from the nose to the lower lip in a downward motion.
 Wait for your baby to open wide.
 Then bring the baby and your breast together in one quick motion.
 The baby should have a big mouthful of your breast.
-And their chin and nose should be touching your breast.
+Their chin should be buried into your breast, and their nose should be close to or slightly touching your breast.
 Your baby's lips should be flanged outward like a trumpet or fish lips.
 The lips should not be pursed or rolled in.
-If you were to roll down your baby's lower lip, you should see baby's tongue gliding in front of the lower gum.
+If you were to roll down your baby's lower lip, you should see the baby's tongue gliding in front of the lower gum.
 The tongue should also cup your nipple and areola.

 Don't press down near the areola with your thumb.
 You may think this will help your baby breathe.
 But this will pull your nipple from the back of your baby's mouth, where it needs to be.
 Babies' noses are designed to press against their mother's breast as they feed.
 That is why their noses are flat.
 This lets them latch on deeply to the breast but still be able to breathe.
 If you are concerned about your baby's ability to breathe, pull your baby's lower body in closer to you.
 Or lift your breast rather than pressing down on your breast.